modus-continens/fse22-artifact/README.md

 First, select `OpenJDK - Build Images`, and enter `n = 10` runs.
 This may take about 2-3 hours.
 3. Select `Docker Hub Evaluation`, and enter `n = 10` runs.
 This may also take about 2-3 hours.

-The results are stored in a `benchmarks/` directory, accessible after the container exits.
+The results are both printed to the terminal and stored in a `benchmarks/` directory, accessible after the container exits.

 For example: